-The effective way to centralise servers and other active elements requests a change in the methods of cooling and protecting this equipment.
-The solution is – a data centre.
+The effective way to centralise servers and other active elements requires a change in the methods of cooling and protecting this equipment.
+The solution is – a data center.

-What is a data centre?Modern data centres are significantly different from early versions of this method of installing servers and other equipment.
-Original data centres were founded on the backbone of Internet connections from the 1990s.
-Large data halls were built primarily as a space perfectly protected in terms of security, uninterrupted power supply and with adequate capacity of communication lines, mostly optical.
+What is a data centre?Modern data centers differ significantly from the early versions of this method of installing servers and other equipment.
+The original data centers have been established on the backbone of Internet connections from the 1990s.
+Large data halls were built primarily as a space perfectly protected in terms of security, uninterrupted power supply and with adequate capacity of mostly optical communication lines.
 The individual cabinets were then leased to users for their technical and Internet applications.
 These centres almost always had raised floors with high loading, beneath which were located all cabling and cooling systems.
-Cooling was mostly centralised so the entire room was air conditioned regardless of the distribution of the thermal load and without the ability to effectively regulate cooling for each cabinet or the data hall.
+The cooling was mostly centralised so the entire room was air conditioned regardless of the distribution of the thermal load and without the possibility to effectively regulate the cooling for individual cabinets or the data hall.

-With the development of telecommunications, with new protocols and an increase in the transmission line capacity high-speed connections have become available without the need to place the device directly onto the backbone connections.
-As well, another revolution took place on another front - processing power and storage capacity.
+With the development of telecommunications, new protocols and an increase in the transmission line capacity, high-speed connections have become available without the need to place the device directly onto the backbone connections.
+In parallel, a revolution took place on another front - processing power and storage capacity.
 Processor performance grew dramatically, multi-core processors began to appear along with new operating systems.
 Hard drives and other storage media multiplied in their capacity.

-Using RDA cabinets and components designed for data centres, a complete data centre can easily and efficiently be built.
-The most commonly used solution in terms of cooling:
+By using RDA cabinets and components designed for data centres, it is possible to assemble a complete data center easily and efficiently.
+The most common solution in terms of cooling:

-Our specialists will be glad to help you to choose the optimum solution for your needs.
+Our specialists will gladly help you choose the optimum solution for your needs.

-Selecting the right type of cabinet and accessories, you can save significant money spent on the operation of your equipment.
+By choosing the right type of cabinet and accessories, you can save significant amount of money spent on the operation of your equipment.

-When selecting the most suitable arrangement it is necessary to take into account the type of cooling system (under-floor cooling, In-Row cooling units ...) and with regard to the coolant used, also selecting the outer part of the system.
+When selecting the most suitable arrangement it is necessary to take into account the type of cooling system (under-floor cooling, In-Row cooling units ...) and with regard to the cooling medium used, also select the outer part of the system.

-Choice of the cooling medium must be done with respect to outdoor climatic conditions, the distance of the data centre from the external units and the elevation between them.
-Depending on conditions, we can choose water cooling with appropriate addition of antifreeze, or system operating with liquid refrigerant gas.
+Choice of the cooling medium must be done with respect to outdoor climatic conditions, the distance of the data center from the external units and the elevation between them.
+Depending on conditions, a water cooling with the appropriate addition of antifreeze or system operating with liquid refrigerant gas can be selected.

-With regard to safety and redundancy required for service operations it is necessary to design the complete system properly, meaning inside the data centre and on the side of radiators or condensers.
+With regard to safety and redundancy required for service operations, it is necessary to design the complete system properly, both on the inside of the data center and on the side of radiators or condensers.

-In our portfolio you will find the cooling systems of leading manufacturers active in this highly specialized field of data centres and telecommunication equipment cooling for many years.
-Thanks to the close cooperation and support of their development teams, we can offer proven and guaranteed solutions.
+We offer cooling systems from leading manufacturers operating in this highly specialized field of data centres and telecommunication equipment cooling for many years.
+Thanks to the close cooperation and support of their development teams, we can offer you proven and guaranteed solutions.

-Designing functional, reliable, financially and operationally economical cooling systems for the data centre is not an easy matter and specialists, who will recommend the optimum solution in terms of investment and operating costs, are fully available.
+Designing a functional, reliable, financially and operationally efficient cooling systems for the data centre is not an easy task and our specialists, who will recommend the optimum solution in terms of investment and operating costs, are fully available to you.

 Distribution panels with management systems exist in many different models.
-Whether in terms of dimensions, where we offer solutions from the standard 19” panels to large vertical panels designed to house distribution systems, or in terms of different inputs (16A-64A, single-phase / three-phase).
-It is possible to choose from many product lines according to the required panel functionality (measurement of panel as whole unit or measurement of individual outlets, the control panel as a whole or individual outlet switching, additional monitoring functions temperature / humidity / door contact / water flood sensor).
+Whether in terms of dimensions, where we offer solutions from the standard 19” panels to large vertical panels designed for house distribution systems, or in terms of different inputs (16A-64A, single-phase / three-phase).
+It is possible to choose from many product lines according to the required panel functionality (measurement of the panel as a whole unit or measurement of individual outlets, the control panel as a whole or individual outlet switching, additional monitoring functions temperature / humidity / door contact / water flood sensor).